commune-sh/server/README.md

 db = "postgres://commune:password@host.docker.internal:5432/synapse?sslmode=disable"

 [security]
-# This should include the domain you'll run this server on, and any other
+# This should include the domain you'll run this server on,
-# domains you want to allow for local development
+# and any other domains you want to allow for local development.
 allowed_origins = ["http://public.commune.sh"]

 [log]